neondatabase/website/content/docs/manage/databases.md

 CREATE DATABASE testdb;
 ```

 Most standard [PostgreSQL CREATE DATABASE parameters](https://www.postgresql.org/docs/current/sql-createdatabase.html) are supported with the exception of `TABLESPACE`.
-Some PostgreSQL features that require access to the local file system are not supported by Neon, and tablespaces are one of them.
+Some PostgreSQL features that require access to the local file system are not supported by Neon, and tablespaces is one of those features.

 The role that creates a database is automatically made the owner of that database and has all of the typical PostgreSQL privileges on that database, including the ability to `DROP` the database, to `CONNECT` to the database, and to create new `SCHEMAS` in it.
 For more information about database object privileges in PostgreSQL, see [Privileges](https://www.postgresql.org/docs/current/ddl-priv.html).
+[The neon_superuser role](/docs/manage/roles/the-neon_superuser-role) is not automatically granted access on databases created using SQL.

 For an example of creating a database with SQL and granting access to it, refer to the [Manage databases access with SQL guide](/docs/guides/manage-database-access).